 {69}

 who are not in prescribed office have the Spirit of God in testimony, or that, having it, the sanction of man is necessary for its exercise.
 I do not purpose here a general investigation of the principles of the subject, but merely to inquire whether any of the church of God are not entitled to preach if the Lord give them opportunity, or whether there be any human sanction needful for their doing so.
-The following considerations are intended, by the Lord&#8217;s help, to maintain that it is not needed; and that no such sanction can be proved to be necessary from Scripture; and that no such sanction was therein afforded.
-The question is, not whether *all* Christians are individually qualified, but whether they are disqualified unless they are&#8212;what is commonly called&#8212;ordained.| I say commonly, because the word as used in Scripture, does not in the original convey what it does to an English ear at present.
+The following considerations are intended, by the Lord's help, to maintain that it is not needed; and that no such sanction can be proved to be necessary from Scripture; and that no such sanction was therein afforded.
+The question is, not whether *all* Christians are individually qualified, but whether they are disqualified unless they are -- what is commonly called -- ordained¦.
+I say commonly, because the word as used in Scripture, does not in the original convey what it does to an English ear at present.
 I affirm that no such ordination was a qualification to preach in the days of scriptural statement.
-I do not despise order; I do not despise pastoral care, but love it where it really exists, as that which savours, in its place, of the sweetest of God&#8217;s services: seeing that, though it may be exercised sometimes in a manner not to our present taste or thought, a good shepherd will seek the scattered sheep.
-But I confine myself to a simple question&#8212;the assertion that none of the Lord&#8217;s people ought to preach without episcopal or other analogous appointment.
+I do not despise order; I to not despise pastoral care, but love it where it really exists, as that which savours, in its place, of the sweetest of God's services: seeing that, though it may be exercised sometimes in a manner not to our present taste or thought, a good shepherd will seek the scattered sheep.
+But I confine myself to a simple question -- the assertion that none of the Lord's people ought to preach without episcopal or other analogous appointment.
 The thing here maintained in few words is, that they are entitled.
-The scripture proves that they did so; that they were justified in doing so, God blessing them therein; and that the principles of Scripture require it, assuming, of course, here that they are qualified by God. *For the question here is not competency to act, but title to act if competent.* Neither do I despise herein (God forbid that I should do so) the holy setting apart, according to godliness, to any office, such as are competent, by those who have authority to do so.
+The scripture proves that they did so; that they were justified in doing so, God blessing them therein; and that the principles of Scripture require it, assuming, of course, here that they are qualified by God. *For the question here is not competency to act, but title to act if competent*.
+Neither do I despise herein (God forbid that I should do so) the holy setting apart, according to godliness, to any office, such as are competent, by those who have authority to do so.
 But this is entirely another question.

 Let us then try the question by the light which the word affords upon the subject.
-There are only two cases upon which the question can arise&#8212;namely, as to speaking *in* the
+There are only two cases upon which the question can arise -- namely, as to speaking in the

-| The modern distinction between laity and clergy is not acknowledged here in any way whatever, as being totally unwarranted by scripture, and productive of the most disastrous effects in setting up a division between office and energy: that is, in accrediting an ungodly minister because ordained, and rejecting the man who has the Spirit of God, because of his not having passed through a system of human requirement.
+¦The modern distinction between laity and clergy is not acknowledged here in any way whatever, as being totally unwarranted by scripture, and productive of the most disastrous effects in setting up a division between office and energy: that is, in accrediting an ungodly minister because ordained, and rejecting the man who has the Spirit of God, because of his not having passed through a system of human requirement.

 {70}